Top of page

 Careers that often interest Spanish majors, and fields our graduates work in, include:

-Recent graduates have worked in large numbers in the law; health care; finance; education; and several other fields.
+Recent Spanish graduates have worked in particularly large numbers in finance, law, health care, and higher education.

 French Studies